-For information, see the ExpressRoute SLA page.
+For information, see the ExpressRoute SLA.

 - Virtual networks, including all virtual machines and cloud services like Azure Virtual Desktop RDP Shortpath

 If your ExpressRoute circuit is enabled for Azure Microsoft peering, you can access the public IP address ranges used in Azure over the circuit.
-Azure Microsoft peering will provide access to services currently hosted on Azure (with geo-restrictions depending on your circuit's SKU).
+Azure Microsoft peering provides access to services currently hosted on Azure (with geo-restrictions depending on your circuit's SKU).
 To validate availability for a specific service, you can check the documentation for that service to see if there's a reserved range published for that service.
 Then, look up the IP ranges of the target service and compare with the ranges listed in the Azure IP Ranges and Service Tags – Public Cloud XML file.
 Alternatively, you can open a support ticket for the service in question for clarification.